Xeronaus/Cedaruke/README.md

 - Linux: ~/.local/share/Mindustry/mods/
 - Steam: steam/steamapps/common/Mindustry/mods/

-# Message Me
+# Support
-If you would like to message me, Xeronaus Finezero, you can do so on Discord!
+If you would like to support the mod, there are several ways to do so.
+You can simply play the mod, share it with your friends, provide feedback, contribute, or star the repository!

-Discord: xeronaus_finezero
+Any form of support is greatly appreciated.
+Thank you!

 # Contribution
-Help
+You can contribute on development in several ways.
+Suggesting new contents, submitting bug reports, providing ideas to balance contents, translating the mod into another language,

 ### How to Contribute
 To contribute, please fork this repository and make any changes you would like.
 After you're done, make a pull request.
 I will review the pull request and check for any changes you've made.
 If I like the changes, I will merge the pull request into the main branch.

-### What Is Allowed
+### What not to suggest

-### What Isn't Allowed
+Nothing yet.

 # Credits
 Developer